Jim Danforth: 1970s

-Wanting a sequel for their 1966 film One Million Years B.C. (and unable to hire Harryhausen again, who was working on The Valley of Gwangi at the time), England's Hammer Films hired Danforth to animate the dinosaurs in When Dinosaurs Ruled the Earth (1970).
+Wanting a sequel of its 1966 film One Million Years B.C. (and unable to hire Harryhausen again, who was working on The Valley of Gwangi at the time), England's Hammer Films hired Danforth to animate the dinosaurs in When Dinosaurs Ruled the Earth (1970).
 Danforth refined the ability of his dinosaur models to realistically convey emotions, and developed the first use of motion-blurring for the animation of the models by using thin wires to move parts of them during the exposure of each frame.
 The film earned him a second Oscar nomination for Best Visual Effects, but lost to Disney's Bedknobs and Broomsticks (1970).
 He shared the nomination with Roger Dicken.

 During the early 1970s Danforth did pre-production special effects tests for film producer Harry Saltzman on the unmade film Cold War in a Country Garden (a.k.a.
 The Micronauts).
-This proposed film which dealt with miniaturised spies was part of what film historian John Brosnan calls the "shrunken man" cycle of films best exemplified by the film Fantastic Voyage (1966).
+This proposed film that dealt with miniaturised spies was part of what film historian John Brosnan calls the "shrunken man" cycle of films best exemplified by the film Fantastic Voyage (1966).
 Danforth's work "involved compositing live action elements with glass painting during a camera tilt down."

-In the early 1970s, Danforth was hired to do a model animation sequence of a "beetle man" for the underground feature film, Flesh Gordon (1974).
+In the early 1970s, Danforth was hired to do a model animation sequence of a "beetle man" for the underground feature film Flesh Gordon (1974).
 Not comfortable with the film being a semi-porn comedy, Danforth requested that his name not be included in the credits, but the film's producer, Howard Ziehm, included his name anyway, as "Mij Htrofnad" (spelled backwards).

-Danforth then briefly joined with producer-actor (and, later, director) Dan O'Bannon and first-time director John Carpenter to provide some matte paintings for the independent counter-culture science fiction cult-hit comedy, Dark Star (1975), another project started as a short film and expanded by producer Jack H. Harris into a feature film, which was nominated for an effects Oscar (losing to Albert Whitlock's polished work on The Hindenburg).
+Danforth then briefly joined with producer-actor (and, later, director) Dan O'Bannon and first-time director John Carpenter to provide some matte paintings for the independent counter-culture science fiction cult-hit comedy Dark Star (1975), another project started as a short film and expanded by producer Jack H. Harris into a feature film, which was nominated for an effects Oscar (losing to Albert Whitlock's polished work on The Hindenburg).

-In 1975, due to his dislike of the screenplay, Danforth rejected a personal carte blanche offer from Dino De Laurentiis to create a stop-motion sequence for the De Laurentiis remake of King Kong, but accepted a contract with Universal to design creatures and animation for their competing film project The Legend of King Kong (which was later suspended, and then cancelled after the release of the De Laurentiis film).
+In 1975, due to his dislike of the screenplay, Danforth rejected a personal carte-blanche offer from Dino De Laurentiis to create a stop-motion sequence for the De Laurentiis remake of King Kong, but accepted a contract with Universal to design creatures and animation for its competing film project The Legend of King Kong (which was later suspended, and then canceled after the release of the De Laurentiis film).

 When the De Laurentiis King Kong was awarded an Oscar for best visual effects even though the effects nominating committee for the Academy of Motion Picture Arts and Sciences had made no such recommendation, Danforth quit the committee and the Academy in protest.

 While Danforth was writing, designing effects, directing, and co-producing his film Timegate (later shelved), Star Wars forever revolutionized the film industry.